Joan-Amudu/Amani-Kickboxing-Gym/README.md

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Joan-Amudu/Amani-Kickboxing-Gym/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Joan-Amudu/Amani-Kickboxing-Gym/).
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. Click save.
-6. The page will automatically publish to GitHub pages
+6. The page will automatically publish to GitHub pages.
 7. Scroll back down through the page to locate the now published site [link](https://joan-amudu.github.io/Amani-Kickboxing-Gym/) in the "GitHub Pages" section.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/).
 2. Under the repository name, click Code.
 3. To clone the repository, select HTTPS and copy the link.
 4. Open Git Bash.
 5. Change the current working directory to the location where you want the cloned directory to be made.
-6. Type `git clone`, and then paste the URL you copied in Step 3.
+6. Type **git clone**, and then paste the URL you copied in Step 3.

 ```
  git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY